 Every function that your mailroom handles should have a dedicated area.
 For example, if your mailroom handles outgoing mail, it should have a dedicated processing and storage area that is completely separate from your inbound packages.
 This area should include any packing supplies or tools, such as a scale or a postage meter, as well as clearly labeled storage areas for packages and mail.

 Inbound packages should live in an entirely separate area that includes a dedicated unloading area that doesn’t interfere with the storage spaces and flexible storage units organized with a variable label system.

 The front desk, window, or any outward-facing area of the mailroom should be kept spare and only include what is necessary to check a package in or out.
 Avoid using the desk or window as storage space — even temporarily.

 To save space and increase processing efficiency, use a two-step (A-B) process that allows you to scan packages at the point of unloading or the destination point, and avoid a three-step (A-B-C) process that forces you to move the packages to a dedicated space for processing.
 In addition to all the time you will save, not having a dedicated space for processing will free up more space for flexible storage.

-PackageX Scan and Track is a comprehensive inbound management software that you can use to easily implement two step processing using a simple app and the camera on your mobile phone.
+PackageX Mailroom is a comprehensive inbound management software that you can use to easily implement two step processing using a simple app and the camera on your mobile phone.